CompVis/stable-diffusion/docs/features/INPAINTING.md

 ![step6](../assets/step6.png)

-7. After following the inpainting instructions above (either through the CLI or the Web UI), marvel at your newfound ability to selectively dream.
+7. After following the inpainting instructions above (either through the CLI or the Web UI), marvel at your newfound ability to selectively invoke.
 Lookin' good!

 ![step7](../assets/step7.png)